TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://spaceflightnow.com/2022/06/03/soyuz-progress-ms-20-launch-docking/" >🔗</a> **[Spaceflight Now]** Russian Soyuz rocket poised for launch with space station cargo freighter
 - <a href="https://arstechnica.com/science/2022/06/nasa-just-bought-all-the-seats-needed-for-space-station-crews-into-2030/" >🔗</a> **[Arstechnica]** NASA just bought the rest of the space station crew flights from SpaceX
 - <a href="http://www.nasa.gov/press-release/nasa-funds-projects-that-aim-to-inspire-artemis-generation" >🔗</a> **[NASA]** NASA Funds Projects that Aim to Inspire Artemis Generation
 - <a href="https://spacenews.com/nasa-to-buy-five-additional-crew-dragon-flights/" >🔗</a> **[SpaceNews]** NASA to buy five additional Crew Dragon flights
 - <a href="http://www.nasa.gov/press-release/nasa-selects-new-instruments-for-priority-artemis-science-on-moon" >🔗</a> **[NASA]** NASA Selects New Instruments for Priority Artemis Science on Moon
-- <a href="http://www.nasa.gov/press-release/nasa-invites-media-to-headquarters-to-meet-commercial-crew-astronauts" >🔗</a> **[NASA]** NASA Invites Media to Headquarters to Meet Commercial Crew Astronauts

 ### Launch-related News 🚀